464squad/design-pad/README.md

 - [x] Design Input is grayed out when the app is view mode meaning the user cannot edit
 - [x] User can only drag and drop in edit mode.
 - [x] Reset button resets the design board to it's original state.
-- [x] React concepts applied are React Hooks, Conditional Rendering, Passing State as a Prop, etc
+- [x] React concepts applied are React Hooks(useState), Conditional Rendering, Passing State as a Prop, React Events etc

 <br/>
 <br/>